bshalem/jos/README.md

 Avi Bleiweiss. *Issue Area Discovery from Legal Opinion Summaries using Neural Text Processing*.
 In ICAART, 2022.

 ### Citation
-If you use the JOS dataset as part of your work, please cite:

      @inproceedings{bleiweiss-2022-icaart,
       title = "Issue Area Discovery from Legal Opinion Summaries using Neural Text Processing", author = "Bleiweiss, Avi",